1. Would my child benefit from services at Kidsplay?

 KidsPlay Therapy Center, Inc. is a contracted Network Provider for the following plans: BCBS/PPO/Indemnity, Humana/ChouceCare, PHCS, Great-west, 1st Health.
 KidsPlay Therapy Center, Inc. also accepts other insurance plans.
 Please contact us with your insurance information to have benefits verified.
 We are always updating our provider list to better serve you.

-Many insurance plans cover speech, occupational, and physical therapy services.
+Many insurance plans cover speech and occupational therapy services.
 It is very dependent on the individual insurance plan, which needs to be checked carefully.
 Some plans require prior authorization before services can be rendered.
 Others have restrictions on the number if visits per year that are allowed.
 Still others require referrals from the primary clinic your child attends.
 It is necessary for parents to be aware of these benefits.

 5. Can you help my child talk?